Monash-BoSL/BoSLcam-firmware/README.md

  ## Building

  The firmware should be built against nrf-sdk v2.1.0.
+ The ftp_client needs to be patched with the version located in the `.\patch\` directory of this repo to enable large file upload.
+ I recommend renaming the current `ftp_client.h` and `ftp_client.c` in the nrf-sdk and then symlinking those against the files located in the `.\patch\` directory.

-This can be done once the appropriate environment variables have been set via
+ Once the appropriate environment variables have been set the firmware can be built as:
  ```
  west build -b native_camerans
  ```